Collection: Killeen Texas

 SCROLL TO BOTTOM FOR TRAVEL GUIDE

-Mid-century view of Gray Street in downtown Killeen, bustling with growth.
+Mid-century view of Gray Street in downtown Killeen, Texas

-Original Camp Hood entrance, established in 1942, later renamed Fort Hood.
+The original Camp Hood entrance, established in 1942, the post that became Fort Hood.

 SCROLL TO TOP FOR HISTORY GUIDE